Social Network Security Manager

 Do you think that LinkedIn has a bright future because the Facebook generation is 'growing up' and looking for more professional social networking?

-Asked by askramsingh1977 over 11 years ago
+Asked by askramsingh1977 about 12 years ago

 I personally love LinkedIn and utilize it weekly.
 I think it does indeed have a bright future and meets a good niche in the social network arena.

-Asked by Angela_82 about 11 years ago
+Asked by france_sucks almost 12 years ago